hytech-racing/circuits-support-2020/.github/pull_request_template.md

 - - [ ] Did you *resolve* any that occurred? ***If you are having trouble or are confused, contact a lead!***
 - [ ] Did you fill out the above template?
 - [ ] Did you assign the right people for review (on the right)?
+- [ ] Did you comply with the library style guidelines?